 Plagiarism for the Professional

 When a professional commits plagiarism, the stakes are even higher.
 Notoriety as a plagiarist can effectively end a career.
 The plagiarist may be asked to leave their job or be fired.
 When this happens, it can be extremely difficult for the individual to find employment in the same field.
-Public figures may receive the heaviest consequences to their reputation, and may have to retire from public life.
+Public figures may receive the heaviest consequences to their reputation and may have to retire from public life.

 Plagiarism that is egregious enough may also be subject to legal action.
-When a citation to source material is omitted, then copyright laws have been violated.
+When a citation to the source material is omitted, then copyright laws have been violated.
 The original author of the work that was plagiarized may have grounds to file a civil suit.
-Some of these lawsuits are highly publicized, which can cause further damage to the plagiarist's reputation.
+Some of these lawsuits are highly publicized, which can cause further damage to the plagiarist’s reputation.
 Moreover, the defendant may be liable for considerable monetary damages that must be paid to the plaintiff.

-Considering the seriousness of the consequences, it's important to avoid plagiarism at all costs.
+Considering the seriousness of the consequences, it’s important to avoid plagiarism at all costs.
 Doing so requires vigilance on the part of the writer.
-This may mean double checking that all sources are properly cited within a piece.
-While this may consume a great deal of time, it is a worthwhile endeavor to avoid the academic, legal and professional consequences that follow an accusation of plagiarism.
+This may mean double-checking that all sources are properly cited within a piece.
+While this may consume a great deal of time, it is a worthwhile endeavor to avoid the academic, legal, and professional consequences that follow an accusation of plagiarism.